 – John Grisham

 It is challenging at times to let go of our idea of the story in order to allow the actual story to emerge.
-If we are stuck, the way out is not through forcing our idea, but rather inquiring into the nature of our character’s dilemma.
+Forcing our idea doesn’t help.
+Instead, we must inquire into the nature of our character’s dilemma.

 In the Coen Bros. dark comedy, Burn After Reading, the dilemma is vanity.
-It might be characterized as, “How can I have love when I don’t believe I’m enough?”
-It is a set up, a circular problem that can never be resolved.
+“How can I have love when I don’t believe I’m enough?”
+It is a set up, a circular problem with no resolution.
 This question arises over and over again in the film.
 All of the characters constellate around this question of how to get the love they want.
 The filmmakers are exploring the nature of yearning to darkly comic effect.

 Notice how we must confront a dilemma for ourselves in writing our story: If we are trying to resolve something and we don’t have the answer, how can we finish it?
 Writing our story is a setup.
 It asks everything of us – because if it didn’t we would never surrender.